malvasochiara/signal-noise-simulator/README.md

 **Returns:**

-- `real_signal (numpy.ndarray)`: The real part of the time-domain signal obtained by applying the IFFT to the input spectrum.
+- `signal (numpy.ndarray)`: The complex time-domain signal obtained by applying the IFFT to the input spectrum.
 ---